IowaDave/pxt-maze/README.md

 Also, keep in mind that each cell of a maze occupies one byte of memory.
 It means the amount of available memory imposes an upper limit.

+---

 **Optional Maze Properties**

-Code writers can vary several properties of the maze.
+Three of the blocks allow code writers to vary or to find out about certain optional properties of the maze.
+This section illustrates the three blocks as they might be used in block code and in javascript.

 ![The maze corners block](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/mazeCornersBlock.png)